-While the rest of the world has been swept into a media frenzy following the sea lion that recently dragged a little girl into the water in British Columbia, we looked at other memorable news events of late that could only happen in Canada…
+After the media frenzy following the sea lion that recently dragged a little girl into the water in British Columbia, we looked at other memorable news events that could only happen in Canada…

 A clash of Canadian icons; a Maple Leaf-shaped tulip display in Newfoundland that was designed to mark Canada’s 150 celebrations, was recently destroyed by none other than a hungry moose.
 Yes, last autumn about 800 bulbs were planted at St. John’s Memorial University of Newfoundland Botanical Gardens, intended to bloom as a white Maple Leaf against a red background.
 That was, of course, until the moose stumbled across the artistic salad bar, leaving but a mess of stalks…

 We’ve seen a questionable tat or two in our time, but the design chosen by a woman in Toronto last month takes patriotism to a whole new level.
 Sharing her new ink with the world via Reddit, it shows a beaver riding a Canada goose while wearing a maple leaf bikini, topped off with a royal crown (we couldn’t make this up if we tried).
 Apparently the design was inspired by Canada’s 150th birthday celebrations this year.
 And no, it isn’t a temporary tat.